New Results on the Polyak Stepsize: Tight Convergence Analysis and Universal Function Classes: Introduction

-From a theoretical perspective, the convergence of the Polyak stepsize has been extensively studied in nonsmooth convex optimization. \cite{polyak1987introduction} proved that the subgradient method with the Polyak stepsize satisfies $\lim_{k \to \infty} \sqrt{k}\,(f(x^k) - f^\star) = 0$.
-Moreover, the convergence rate of the best-iterate\footnote{By \emph{best-iterate}, we refer to the quantity $\min_{1 \le k \le K} (f(x^k) - f^\star)$; by \emph{last-iterate}, we refer to $f(x^K) - f^\star$.} is $\cO(1/\sqrt{K})$ (see, e.g., \cite{boyd2013subgradient}).
-Beyond best-iterate guarantees, \cite{zamani2024exact} analyzed the last-iterate behavior of the Polyak stepsize, establishing an $\cO(1/\sqrt[4]{K})$ convergence rate and providing a matching worst-case function.
-Their analysis uses the performance estimation problem (PEP) methodology \citep{drori2014performance,taylor2017smooth}, building on earlier work \citep{zamani2025exact}\footnote{\cite{zamani2024exact,zamani2025exact} employ PEP to obtain numerical dual multipliers that guide the derivation of analytical expressions for their proofs.}.
-Additionally, \cite{criscitiello2023curvature} provided a worst-case function for subgradient method with the Polyak stepsize on Riemannian manifolds.
-More recently, \cite{orabona2025new} showed that the Polyak stepsize can be interpreted as applying the subgradient method to a specific surrogate function, providing an alternative justification for the need to know $f^\star$.
-In contrast to the well-studied nonsmooth setting, the smooth setting remains far less explored.
-The primary reference is the note by \cite{hazan2019revisiting}, who established convergence guarantees for {\plgd} on both smooth convex and smooth strongly convex objectives.
+From a theoretical perspective, the convergence of the Polyak stepsize has been extensively studied in nonsmooth convex optimization.~\cite{polyak1987introduction} proved that the subgradient method with the Polyak stepsize satisfies $\lim_{k \to \infty} \sqrt{k}\,(f(x^k) - f^\star) = 0$.
+Moreover, the convergence rate of the best-iterate\footnote{By \emph{best-iterate}, we refer to $\min_{1 \le k \le K} (f(x^k) - f^\star)$; by \emph{last-iterate}, we refer to $f(x^K) - f^\star$.} is $\cO(1/\sqrt{K})$ (see, e.g.,~\cite{boyd2013subgradient}).
+Beyond best-iterate guarantees,~\cite{zamani2024exact} analyzed the last-iterate behavior of the Polyak stepsize, establishing an $\cO(1/\sqrt[4]{K})$ convergence rate and providing a worst-case function to match this rate.
+Their analysis uses the methodology based on performance estimation problem (PEP)~\citep{drori2014performance,taylor2017smooth}, building on earlier work \citep{zamani2025exact}\footnote{\cite{zamani2024exact,zamani2025exact} employ PEP to obtain numerical dual multipliers that guide the derivation of analytical expressions for their proofs.}.
+Additionally,~\cite{criscitiello2023curvature} provided a worst-case function for subgradient method with the Polyak stepsize on Riemannian manifolds.
+More recently,~\cite{orabona2025new} showed that the Polyak stepsize can be interpreted as applying the subgradient method to a specific surrogate function, providing an alternative justification for the necessity of acquiring $f^\star$.
+In contrast to the well-studied nonsmooth setting, the smooth setting remains largely unexplored.
+The primary reference is the note~\cite{hazan2019revisiting} by Hanzan and Kakade, who established convergence guarantees for {\plgd} on both smooth convex and smooth strongly convex objectives.
 In the smooth convex setting, they proved an $\cO(1/K)$ convergence rate for the best-iterate, matching the rate of constant-stepsize gradient descent.